 - Poor posture (slouching/hunching)

 The main reason for TMJ disorder is because the muscles of the jaw become strained over time.
 Sometimes the problem is related to the state of your teeth.
 Older adults who have gingivitis (gum disease) or decay that leads to tooth loss, often experience jaw pain.
 They may also have arthritis that deteriorates the jaw joints.
-Other times, jaw pain develops because of something that is seemingly unrelated, like posture.
+Other times, jaw pain and bruxism develop because of sleep issues such as apnea and snoring.

 How Poor Posture Leads to TMJ Disorder